AlexanderMelian/HelloBets/README.md

-Hello bets its an alternative to 1xbet or similars
+Hello bets is an alternative to 1xbet and similar platforms

-This is my database diagram
+This is my current database diagram

 ```mermaid
 erDiagram